What is bounce rate in SEO? How to reduce your bounce rate

 4. Ensure your website mobile friendly:

-Another key factor in reducing bounce rates is ensuring that your website is mobile friendly.
 This means making sure that all of the content on your website works well on smartphones and other mobile devices.
-To test how well your site looks on different devices, use Google’s Mobile Friendly Index or one of the many mobile testing services available online.
+To test how well your site looks on different devices, use Google’s Mobile Friendly Index.
+Better yet, check for yourslef on your phone!

 6. Website design and usability